Rethinking the Win Ratio: A Causal Framework for Hierarchical Outcome Analysis: Causal inference framework for Win Ratio and generalized pairwise comparisons

+The quantities defined $\tau_\star(x)$ and $\tau_\star$ are respectively a conditional effect measure and a causal effect measure \citep{pearl2009causality} (equivalent of CATEs and ATE, respectively).
 We now define the \emph{statistical estimands} related to our causal measures and to our causal estimands.
-Recall that statistical estimands are functions of measurable quantities; as such, they cannot make appear counterfactual quantities such as potential outcomes, which is not the case for causal measures and causal estimands.
+Recall that statistical estimands are functions of measurable quantities; as such, they cannot make appear counterfactual quantities such as potential outcomes.
 For instance, the statistical estimand related to the causal estimand $\tau_\mathrm{RD}$ is $\esp{Y_i|T_i=1}-\esp{Y_i|T_i=1}$.
 For the population-level causal measure $\tau_\mathrm{pop}$, the related statistical estimand writes as:

 while the statistical estimand related to $\tau_\star$ writes as

 or, equivalently: